uriajavi/sample1/README.md

 # sample1
 Code sample repository.
 Contains a simple Java EE application for user management.
-This a Maven project for an JavaEE 7 application that allows:
+This a Maven project for a JavaEE 7 application that allows:

 <ul>
   <li> User's signing up  </li>